matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

 ## Potential issues

-TBD
+None at present.

 ## Alternatives

-TBD
+ * In future, the list of event types to omit could be expanded.
+(Some rooms may have large numbers of other state events).
+For now, this has been descoped, but could be revisited in future MSCs.

 ## Security considerations

 No security issues are currently foreseen with this specific MSC, though the larger topic of incremental synchronisation of state has several concerns;
-these will be discussed in other MSCs such as MSC2775.
+these will be discussed in other MSCs such as MSC3902.

 ## Unstable prefix